rhnvrm/beautiful-jekyll/_posts/2016-08-09-apache-allura-gsoc-16-summary.md

 #### Deployed Allura for my University

 Using the Raspberry Pi I am planning to deploy it for my university for using it for our Coding Club and also for internal usage.
+I have emailed my department and am hoping for a positive response.

 #### Setup and hosted a small Allura Instance for testing on Digital Ocean